Armadillidiid/blog-posts/password-composition-policies-are-bad-and-heres-why/password-composition-policies-are-bad-and-heres-why.md

 Hopefully, I was able to demonstrate to you that the concept of password entropy, as commonly applied by the most websites (through composition policies), fails to serve as a reliable metric for assessing the security of password **when used on its own**.

-While these composition policies are well-intentioned, they often fall short of their goal.
 A significant subset of users will still choose easy-to-guess passwords, like `P@ssword1`, that technically comply with the policy but remain highly vulnerable to attackers.

 It's time we move past strict password composition policies--they're not helping anyone.
 We've seen that it's possible to improve password security without sacrificing user experience.

 If you're still not convinced, you can also consider implementing Multi-Factor Authentication (MFA).
 That way even if a password is compromised, the attacker can't gain access without the second factor.

-Thanks for reading!
-I hope you found this article helpful.
-Feel free to leave a comment if you have any further questions or suggestions.
+That's all I have for now.
+Thanks for reading and I hope you found this article helpful.